 Cost of Earlobe Repair Surgery

-The cost of earlobe repair is $650 per earlobe, or $1,300 for both earlobes.
+The cost of earlobe repair is $850 per earlobe.
 This cost includes the fees for facility as well as re-piercing the earlobe.

 Preparation for Earlobe Repair